Azure/kubeflow-aks/docs/README.md

 ## Install Kubeflow

-Run the deployment from the repository root.
-Nothing needs to be set first: the Bicep deployment generated a hostname, and Kubeflow is served on it over publicly trusted HTTPS.
+Run the deployment from the repository root, with the same environment variables exported above still set.
+No hostname needs choosing: the Bicep deployment generated one, and Kubeflow is served on it over publicly trusted HTTPS.

 ```bash
 just deploy-kubeflow